pwellner/aranet4-consistency-test/README.md

 ## Conclusion from Experiment 2

 Keeping these CO2 sensors in a leather purse does not prevent them from measuring accurately.
-It can, however, delay the measurements from anywhere between 0 and 10 minutes.
+It does, however, delay measurement responsiveness to sharp changes by around 10 minutes.

 # Feedback?
 Do these conclusions seem reasonable?
 Please check the data and the code, and let me know in an issue.